jvtalwar/2022-MSTP-Bioinformatics-Bootcamp/Day_4/.ipynb_checkpoints/README-checkpoint.md

 ## Slides for Day 4:

-Slides for Day 4 can be found here: COMING SOON - Stay tuned for a slide deck near you!
+Slides for Day 4 can be found here: https://docs.google.com/presentation/d/1u877QqR8U6aYKNFMzqKh1PGpSSCTZDuYDFbRiY3_UgU/edit?usp=sharing

 If you run into any issues or have any questions/concerns feel free to shoot me an email: jtalwar@eng.ucsd.edu